ChrisMM/quality_mgmt_info/10_commandments.md

 3. Embed QA on Scrum teams

-4. Work very closely with Engineers and Developers
+4. Work very closely with Engineers and Developers (on test cases, check with them before sending tickets back, IM (Slack?) is your friend)
-  > - On test cases
-  > - Checking with them before sending tickets back
-  > - IM (Slack?) is your friend

-5. Have a clear easy to use template for bugs
+5. Have a clear easy to use template for bugs (Title, Expected, Actual, Steps to reproduce, Severity)
-  > - Expected
-  > - Actual
-  > - Steps to reproduce

 6. Have a quality plan in mind that includes a testing strategy